ajzanotti/alanzanotti.com/_drafts/Sending-Mail-Using-Telnet.md

 .
 {% endhighlight %}

 The first thing to note is that you've added two new mail headers.
-MIME-Version is always set to 1.0 __CITATION__.
+MIME-Version indicates that a message is MIME-formatted and is always set to 1.0 __rfc2045, page 9__.
 Content-Type varies and in this case states that there will be alternative versions of the same message and that those alternatives will be separated by the text "simpleboundary" __CITATION__.

 Each alternative will begin with the boundary text prepended with two dashes (&#8208;&#8208;simpleboundary), followed by a header section for that alternative, and then the message body __CITATION__.
 The final